pond/dnd/party_ripa/journals/campaign_7/part_8.md

 It's a less "posh" area.
 A simple sigh; "Rooms.
 Breakfast.
 Board" - Two Left Feet.
 In we go.

 It's quite a big door.
-Ed had aluded to this place catering for "all shapes and sizes" - the opening must be some 8ft tall.
+Ed had alluded to this place catering for "all shapes and sizes" - the opening must be some 8ft tall.
 Behind a counter stands a slightly wrinkly-skinned "not quite human"!
 Half-something.
 No tusks, so not half-orc...
 Half-troll?
 They're 7.5ft tall - but they look kindly.
 Glasses are pushed up from the bridge of the nose.
 "Ah!
 Travellers.
 Are you looking for a room?"

 We ask for 4, hoping we'll find Arturo somehow.
 Another person, apparently a partner, arrives; similar-looking, another gender, but half a leg missing and peg in place.
 Trolls would regenerate, so who knows what the story is there!
 They say that they have a room that will fit "four normal sized folk" or "two large folk".
 We have to share large beds though!